wizardyesterday/RtlSdrDiags/README.md

 On the host computer (the one with the sound card), type the following:
 1. "netcat -l -u -p 8000 | aplay -f S16_LE -r 8000"
 2. On a separate shell, type "netcat <IP address of BeagleBone Black> 20280.
-3. Peform steps 1 to 3 above to listen to your local FM station on 91.5Mhz.
+3. Perform steps 1 to 3 above to listen to your local FM station on 91.5Mhz.

 Let it be noted that all demodulated output is 8000Samples/s PCM (for all demodulation modes).
 I made this decision because I wanted to be able to change demodulation modes on the fly.
 Also note that steps 1 to 3 can be performed in